-How do I transfer into the School of Communication?
-Students interested in transfering into the School of Communication or adding a major currently housed in the School of Communication with a major in another school can download an Internal Transfer Application or a Mutliple Degree Application on the Current Student Applications page of Undergraduate Studies.
+Students interested in transferring into the School of Communication or adding a major currently housed in the School of Communication with a major in another school can download an Internal Transfer Application or a Multiple Degree Application on the Current Student Applications page of Undergraduate Studies.
 The completed form should be turned into the Dean's office in the School of Communication.

-What are the degree requirements in the School of Communication?
-Begining Fall 2011, the School of Communication will require 120 credit hours to graduate.
-All School of Communication students are required to complete a language compentency requirement, UCRW110 (Core Curriculum requirement) and two writing intensive courses.These courses must be completed with a C- or better.
-For more information on these requirements please click on the Academics link on the SoC site.
+Beginning fall 2011, the School of Communication will require 120 credit hours to graduate.
+All School of Communication students are required to complete a language competence requirement, UCRW110 (Core Curriculum requirement) and two writing intensive courses.These courses must be completed with a C- or better.
+For more information on these requirements please click on the Undergraduate link on the SoC site.

-Where can I find the requirements for my major?
 Students can find their Academic Requirement Report in LOCUS.
 If you are currently not a student in the School of Communication, you can look on the SOC website under the major in which you are interested for current requirements.
-The curriculum and course requirements for students entering Loyola Fall 2010 or later have been updated.
+The curriculum and course requirements for students entering Loyola fall 2010 or later have been updated.
 The course catalog has also been updated and two new concentrations in Communication Studies have been added: Advertising/Public Relations; Communication Studies; Bachelor's in Journalism

 Who will answer questions from current and prospective students about transfer credit and classes?

 - For current students, these questions will be answered by Assistant Dean Shawna Cooper-Gibson (email@example.com)

 - For potential students, these questions will be answered by the Office of Undergraduate Admissions.

 For current students, these questions will be answered by Assistant Dean Shawna Cooper-Gibson.